top of page

 MNEEMO (Yaroslav Gorovoy) and friends in black clothing, walking out of a building lit with orange light.
 A round illuminated sign hangs above the entrance.
 Night-time city atmosphere.

-And in early January 2026, MNEEMO walked in and delivered what was effectively the club's first party of the year, at full scale, with a full room, and with the kind of energy that ignores the calendar.
+MNEEMO walked in and delivered what was effectively Gallery Club London's first party of the year, at full scale, with a full room, and with the kind of energy that ignores the calendar.
+January crowds are picky, slower to commit, and generally allergic to effort.
+The room filled anyway.
+The night held.
+Dry January tried to show up and got ignored.

 MNEEMO (Yaroslav Gorovoy) & FLASH wearing sunglasses in a club with orange lighting.
 One of them is pointing with his hand.
 The ceiling is lit with lamps.
 Energetic atmosphere.

-The music direction was London through and through: UK house groove, UK funky house, speed garage.
-Not "UK-inspired", not "influenced by", not filtered into something safe.
-Just proper rhythm-led, movement-first club music with intent.
+The music direction at Gallery Club London that night was London through and through.
+UK house groove, UK funky house, speed garage.
+Not "UK-inspired", not "influenced by", not filtered into something safe for the room.
+Proper rhythm-led, movement-first club music with intent.

 MNEEMO (Yaroslav Gorovoy) and friends standing in a club with orange lighting.
 All dressed in dark clothing.
 One is wearing glasses.
 Mysterious atmosphere.